European Hornet vs. Asian Giant Hornet

 These differences can help you tell these creatures apart at a glance.
 However, many other differences between these two hornets exist, and we’re going to examine them.

-The European hornet is from the Vespa crabro species, and it’s the only species of true hornet that is found in the United States.
-At least, they used to be until the Asian giant hornet started to appear in the country.
+Both species belong to the Vespa genus.
+The species name for the European hornet is Vespa crabro, and it’s the only species of true hornet found in the United States.
+Well, at least that was the case before the Asian giant hornet started to appear in the country.

-The Asian giant hornet is from the species Vespa mandarinia, and they are sometimes called the murder hornet for their size and the danger that accompanies a stings from them.
-The Asian giant hornet has recently appeared on the west coast of the U.S., and efforts are underway to exterminate them and limit their spread.
+The Asian giant hornet’s species name is Vespa mandarinia, and they are sometimes called murder hornets for their size and the danger that accompanies a sting from one.
+Asian giant hornet recently appeared on the west coast of the U.S., and efforts are underway to exterminate them and limit their spread.

 European hornet

-The European hornet and the Asian giant hornet have overlapping ranges in Asia, but they have distinct ranges outside of that part of the world.
+The European hornet and the Asian giant hornet have overlapping ranges in Asia, but they have distinct ranges outside that part of the world.
 As its name suggests, the European hornet is found throughout much of Europe.
-They’re found in western and eastern Europe as well as the eastern portion of Asia, like China, Mongolia, Korea, and Japan.
-Yet, the European hornet was also introduced into the United States and Canada, and it has taken up residence along the eastern halves of both countries.
+They’re also found in the eastern portion of Asia, including China, Mongolia, South Korea, and Japan.
+But its range doesn’t stop there.
+The European hornet was introduced into the United States and Canada, and it has taken up residence along the eastern halves of both countries.
 In Canada, the hornets are mostly found in the southern extremes of the country.

 The Asian giant hornet is found in many of the same places.
-It’s most common in Japan, but it also lives in China, India, Vietnam, and other nations.
+It’s most common in Japan, but it also lives in China, India, and Vietnam.
+In fact, this hornet is also known as the Japanese giant hornet.
+As for its presence in North America, the Asian giant hornet has only been found in one U.S. state, Washington, and in the province of British Columbia in Canada.

-All in all, the Asian giant hornet is far more dangerous than the European hornet.
+All in all, the Asian giant hornet presents far more danger to people than the European hornet, although it is still quite minimal.
 Your chances of seeing the European hornet are far greater than seeing the Asian giant hornet outside of Japan and other countries near that area.
-In either case, it’s best to keep your distance and admire them from afar.
+In either case, it’s best to keep your distance and observe them from afar.

 About the Author